 Have you ever seen HDR nature photos that look fake?
-Unfortunately, so have I and I let it destroy my motivation to play around with HDR photography.
+Unfortunately, so have I and at first I let it destroy my motivation to play around with HDR photography.
+Fortunately for you, the use of HDR has achieved a better level of implementation to make it a worthwhile technique to use.

 Without singling out or bashing any other photographers work, take a close look at this screenshot of what a Google search on HDR nature gave me when I first posted this article.